4 DAYS FROM $1,199

 Land in London

 If you purchased your airfare from Vantage, upon arrival in the United Kingdom, a Vantage representative will meet you and arrange transfer to your centrally located hotel.
 Settle in and then join your fellow travelers for a Welcome Dinner and Briefing, where you'll be joined by pre-trip extension travelers.
-You will be reunited with these travelers again in time for embarkation on Day 4.

 See London’s landmarks

-Today’s half-day, guided panoramic city tour takes you by coach and by foot to view some of London’s most notable landmarks: Trafalgar Square, Westminster Abbey (a UNESCO World Heritage Site), Big Ben, Parliament, Buckingham Palace, and more.
+Today’s half-day, guided panoramic city tour takes you by coach and by foot to view some of London’s most notable landmarks — Trafalgar Square, Westminster Abbey (a UNESCO World Heritage Site), Big Ben, Parliament, Buckingham Palace, and more.
 You’ll also enjoy an illuminating visit to the Churchill War Rooms, the underground nerve center where Winston Churchill and his inner circle planned and executed Britain’s WWII strategy.
 Your afternoon is at leisure and lunch and dinner are on your own — do as the locals do and head to a nearby pub!

-Windsor Castle, embarking the m/s Ocean Explorer
+Windsor Castle, embarking the Ocean Explorer

 After breakfast you’ll transfer through the English countryside to our ship in Poole.
 But along the way you’ll stop to explore historic Windsor Castle, the world’s oldest occupied castle.
 Built by William the Conqueror in the 11th century, it has served as a royal residence since then, and the current royal family, the House of Windsor, took their dynastic name from this beloved site.
 If you see the royal standard flying from its ramparts, that means the Queen is in residence!
 You’ll have time for lunch on your own before we commence our tour.